Columbia River Knife and Tool (CRKT) is my favorite knife maker, coming in right behind TOPS Knives. They are my two favorite big box brands.

 The 14SFG really came into its own while I was in Okinawa, Japan at the Jungle Warfare Training Center.
 This knife is not designed for bush craft but it did serve me well cutting through some vine and bamboo as well as various other related tasks.
 I was pleasantly surprised by its durability.
 I didn’t feel any flexing with the liner lock.
 The blade held its edge in an expected manner.

-Ever since then I have carried this knife every day.
+Ever since then I have carried and trusted this knife every day.
 I take it out hiking, trail riding when we get the dirt bikes out, and to work.
 I routinely use this knife for trail maintenance cutting back small branches and bushes growing onto the trail.
 In the Pacific Northwest that meant a lot of scotch broom and blackberry bushes.
 At times having to baton my way through.
 I continue to cut the overgrowth on the Appalachian Trail now that I live in Virginia.

 The blade length is 3.99″ or 101.35mm and 0.14″ (3.56mm) thick with a tanto front end and a serrated edge at the rear with a Titanium Nitride finish.
 There is a liner lock and additional liner safety to prevent the blade from closing during use.
 The handles are G-10 and textured intelligently.